jtebert/jtebert.github.io/programming/code_it/resources.md

 # <i class="fa fa-laptop fa-fw fa-lg fa-left"></i>{{ page.title }}

 We just got started on everything you can do with programming.
 Don't stop now!
-There are lots of ways to keep learning to code and create awesome programs.There are a lot of useful resources out there online to help you keep coding, learn more programming, and answer your questions.
-Here are some useful sites
+There are lots of ways to keep learning to code and create awesome programs.

 ---